el710/CommU/README.md

 *Now the Time for information technologies!!!*

 **Main task: Make helpfull tools to manage men own daily bussiness, community bussiness, mankind bussiness & projects - "DEAL conception":**
-- there are no just 'events' - there are paces in businesses (exemple: go to shop -> make order, go to cinema -> buy movie session, park walking -> health project step)
+- there are no just 'events' - there are paces in businesses (exemple: go to shop -> make order, ...; go to cinema -> buy movie session, ...; park walking -> health project step, ...)
 - "customer", "hired worker", "partner" models (business partner, idea partner, life parther...)
 - help to manage tasks and resourses,
 - help to cooperate in solving problems,
 - C.R.U.D. patterns of solvings
-- give understanding, that only human itself can solve his problems right ways,
+- give understanding, that nobody but only human itself can solve his problems in right ways,
 - give understanding, that only human itself must choice & set the rules,